Website Manager

 When does the season start and end?

-Teams will be finalized and practices will start in the middle of February.
+Teams will be finalized at the end of January and practices will start in early February.
 Opening Day is usually the first Saturday in March and games usually begin the following Saturday.
 The spring season runs from March through the end of May for Tee Ball and Coach Pitch.
 For softball and older baseball divisions, the regular season and playoffs (if applicable) run from March through the end of June.
 For those involved in All-Stars (Minors, Majors), those games run from June to August.

 When/Where are my games and practices?